 |Debt Service Stabilization Fund||Enough to cover risks|

-CPS projects that it will meet its fund balance target for the first time since FY2015.
-The Worker’s Compensation/Tort Fund will meet fund balance targets at the end of FY2019, and the district believes that its improved financial outlook will allow it to meet all of its fund balance targets in the foreseeable future.
+CPS projects that it will meet its fund balance target again in FY2021, as it did in FY2020 for the first time in five years.
+The Workers’ Compensation/Tort Fund will meet fund balance targets at the end of FY2020, and the district believes that its improved financial outlook will allow it to meet all of its fund balance targets in the foreseeable future.

-As the district replaces its variable rate debt with fixed rate, and after fully exiting from swaps, there is a minimal need for the Debt Service Stabilization Fund.
+As the district has replaced its variable rate debt with fixed rate debt, and after fully exiting from swaps, there is a minimal need for the Debt Service Stabilization Fund.

 - Board Report 08-0827-PO8